libraryofcelsus/Aetherius_AI_Assistant/readme.md

 • 9/24 Continued to work on Sub-Agent system.

 • 9/23 Added Memory Search Sub-Agent and an autonomous web-search if the needed information is not in the External Resources DB.

-• 9/23 Continued to work on Sub-Agent framework

-• 9/22 Added Sub-Agents/Multi-Agent mode for the Llama 2 version of Aetherius.
-See the Sub-Agent folder for an example template.
-(Still a work in progress)

-• 9/19 Added Log writing for Agent mode internal research, can be found in ./logs/Datasets folder

-• 9/18 Converted Llama 2 Chatbot to use Json for settings.

-• 9/18 Worked on Memory Loop and added better sorting of Hosts during parallel task loop.

-• 9/16 Worked on internal prompts and fixed the auto memory not triggering the memory loop bug.

-• 9/13 Added check for unfinished sentences for each response.

 ------